Camp Don Harrington, Golden Spread Council, Canyon, Texas

 Set along a fork in the Red River, Camp Don Harrington offers views of the impressive Palo Duro Canyon as Scouts hike to different activity stations.

 Established as a BSA camp in 1945, the 1,600-acre property is now primarily used as a Cub Scout day camp in the summer, but it also boasts 12 campsites that are available year-round to all units on weekends.

 As part of the Cub Scout program, the camp features a teepee, fort, castle and pirate ship for play.
 There’s also a challenge course with obstacles close to the ground, like walls and balance beams.
 Older youth get to try taller, more challenging elements, including zip lines.

 Campers spend a lot of time in the swimming pool to get out of the Texas heat.
 They also enjoy archery, biking, canoeing and fishing.
-Older Scouts can use the rifle and shotgun shooting ranges.

 Each week of day camp incorporates a different theme: superheroes, time travel or a safari, just to name a few.
 Built into these fun themes are activities that help with rank advancement and team building.

 Not all Scout camps are created equal.
 Sure, each offers a terrific program to entertain and challenge Scouts, but every Scout camp has unique program elements that make it special.
 Scouting magazine has scoured the country to find some of the coolest Scout camps around.
 Check out the full list, and be sure to leave a comment if you’ve visited one of these Cool Camps.